nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline2/backtranslation/chapter5_chapter_5_repentance_from_dead_works.md

 To conceal his actions, David brought Uriah back from the battlefield, hoping he would stay with Bathsheba so it would appear that he was the father of the child.
 However, Uriah, out of loyalty to his fellow soldiers, refused to go to his home to be with Bathsheba.
 David then arranged for Uriah to be sent to the front lines where he was ultimately killed in battle.
 After Uriah’s death, David quickly married Bathsheba to hide the pregnancy.

 <!-- p126 -->
 The Lord was not pleased with David’s actions and sent the prophet Nathan to confront him.
-When confronted by the prophet, David immediately confessed, “*I have sinned against the Lord*” (<span class="x-scripture" data-type="ref" data-book="2 Samuel" data-chapter="12" data-verses="13" data-lang="en" data-version="NKJV">2 Samuel 12:13</span>).
+When confronted by the prophet, David immediately confessed, “*I have sinned against the Lord*” (<span class="x-scripture" data-book="2SA" data-chapter="12" data-lang="en" data-type="ref" data-verses="13" data-version="NKJV">2 Samuel 12:13</span>).
 David did not try to justify or make excuses for his actions.
 This confession was the first step in his repentance, acknowledging his wrongdoing directly to God.

 <!-- p127 -->
 In Psalm 51, David’s words, “*For I know my transgressions, and my sin is always before me,*” show his complete ownership of his actions.
-He shows sorrow not only for the sin itself but also for how it offended God, saying, “*Against you, you only, have I sinned.*” David displayed “*a broken and contrite heart,*” a vital part of true repentance (<span class="x-scripture" data-type="ref" data-book="Psalm" data-chapter="51" data-verses="17" data-lang="en" data-version="NKJV">Psalm 51:17</span>).
+He shows sorrow not only for the sin itself but also for how it offended God, saying, “*Against you, you only, have I sinned.*” David displayed “*a broken and contrite heart,*” a vital part of true repentance (<span class="x-scripture" data-book="Psalm" data-chapter="51" data-lang="en" data-type="ref" data-verses="17" data-version="NKJV">Psalm 51:17</span>).
 This sorrow was not superficial; he mourned deeply over the sin he committed and the pain it caused.
 This depth of regret was a sign that he desired not only forgiveness but also a transformed heart.

 <!-- p128 -->
-David asked God, “*Create in me a clean heart, O God, and renew a steadfast spirit within me*” (<span class="x-scripture" data-type="ref" data-book="Psalm" data-chapter="51" data-verses="10" data-lang="en" data-version="NKJV">Psalm 51:10</span>).
+David asked God, “*Create in me a clean heart, O God, and renew a steadfast spirit within me*” (<span class="x-scripture" data-book="Psalm" data-chapter="51" data-lang="en" data-type="ref" data-verses="10" data-version="NKJV">Psalm 51:10</span>).
 He wanted an inner change that would prevent him from repeating the same mistakes.
-Rather than asking only for forgiveness, David cried out for God to cleanse him, saying, “*Wash me, and I shall be whiter than snow*” (<span class="x-scripture" data-type="ref" data-book="Psalm" data-chapter="51" data-verses="7" data-lang="en" data-version="NKJV">Psalm 51:7</span>).
+Rather than asking only for forgiveness, David cried out for God to cleanse him, saying, “*Wash me, and I shall be whiter than snow*” (<span class="x-scripture" data-book="Psalm" data-chapter="51" data-lang="en" data-type="ref" data-verses="7" data-version="NKJV">Psalm 51:7</span>).
 He recognized that only God could purify his heart and restore his joy.

 <!-- p129 -->
 David’s desire to be renewed spiritually shows a true commitment to walk in God’s ways going forward.
-His request for a “*willing spirit*” (<span class="x-scripture" data-type="ref" data-book="Psalm" data-chapter="51" data-verses="12" data-lang="en" data-version="NKJV">Psalm 51:12</span>) reflects his hope of being reconciled to God in every part of his life.
+His request for a “*willing spirit*” (<span class="x-scripture" data-book="Psalm" data-chapter="51" data-lang="en" data-type="ref" data-verses="12" data-version="NKJV">Psalm 51:12</span>) reflects his hope of being reconciled to God in every part of his life.

 <!-- p130 -->
 Although God put away David’s sin, the Lord struck the child and he became very ill.
-David fasted, prayed, and begged God to spare the child, but when the child died, David accepted it (<span class="x-scripture" data-type="ref" data-book="2 Samuel" data-chapter="12" data-verses="15-23" data-lang="en" data-version="NKJV">2 Samuel 12:15-23</span>).
+David fasted, prayed, and begged God to spare the child, but when the child died, David accepted it (<span class="x-scripture" data-book="2SA" data-chapter="12" data-lang="en" data-type="ref" data-verses="15-23" data-version="NKJV">2 Samuel 12:15-23</span>).

 <!-- p131 -->
 In Psalm 51 we find a personal prayer of repentance and an open confession of his wrongdoing.
 David’s decision to write his plea for mercy, forming one of the most enduring psalms in the Bible, shows his willingness to be open about his sin and God’s forgiveness.
 This psalm became a testimony of repentance and restoration for others to learn from, recording his journey from guilt to grace.